The Constitution of the Edinburgh University Theatre Company

 b) Leading drafting of the calendar and Production Guidelines (see 6A/2).

-6. The Secretary is responsible for the administration of the society, including:
+c) Overseeing and organising the auditions process and audience feedback. - The Secretary is responsible for the administration of the society, including:

 a) Maintaining membership records, this Constitution and the EUSA society profile.